Free Web Scraping Tools: 10 Options That Actually Work

 - A quick win: “I need data from a website today.”

-- A cheap prototype: “I want to validate an idea before paying for anything.”
+- A cheap prototype: “I want to validate an idea before paying for infrastructure.”

 But the internet is messy.
 “Free” scraping tools usually come with constraints: